 Call for appointment:410-337-1783 410-337-1783

-Our expert cardiac surgeons specialize in the latest heart valve surgery techniques to treat heart valve issues such as mitral regurgitation, mitral stenosis, aortic stenosis, bicuspid aortic valve, aortic root dilatation and tricuspid regurgitation.
+Our expert cardiac surgeons specialize in the latest heart valve surgery techniques to treat heart valve issues such as mitral regurgitation, mitral stenosis, aortic stenosis, aortic regurgitation or insufficiency, bicuspid aortic valve, aortic root dilatation and tricuspid regurgitation.

 Our cardiac surgery team offers several types of heart valve surgery